 - Supervise repairs projects, including solicitation of contractor bid proposals; evaluate proposals and make recommendations to the Head of School, Associate Head of School, and Chief Financial Officer; ensure established time schedules for projects are met.
 Serve as school liaison with contractors on major building projects.

-- Ensures compliance with local, state, and federal regulatory requirements, including work safety regulations.
+- Ensure compliance with local, state, and federal regulatory requirements, including work safety regulations.
 Oversees inspections of all building systems as needed for compliance (boiler, fire alarms, elevators, etc.).
 Regularly monitor industry resources to stay current on standards, new innovations, and best practices

 - Maintain equipment inventories, compliance activities, maintenance records, and budget.
 Update rolling budget documentation; Manage supply and equipment orders to ensure that budgetary guidelines are met.